haveno-dex/haveno-docs/docs/the-project/payment_methods/Faster_Payments.md

 Make sure all the details are correct when you add.

-Make sure to include both your Name as shown by the bank when you send payment (eg John Smith, or J Smith), your sort code and account number.
+Make sure to include both your Name as shown by the bank when you send payment (e.g: John Smith, or J Smith), your sort code and account number.

 !!! warning
     Faster Payments on Haveno does not require your bank to match the Faster Payment 'name check' service.
 Most UK banks are opted in to the name check service but not all are.
 It is fine to send payment to the account shown in the Haveno contract even if their name does not show on the name check.
 However this does not mean XMR sellers can make up any name.
 XMR seller MUST ensure the details they enter match the name of their account shown in their bank.